-Even though there are naysayers, there are many benefits to online therapy.
+Despite the naysayers, there are many benefits to online therapy.
 Many supporters appreciate the convenience of online therapy.

 Therapy is no longer an hour-long excursion with transportation!
 Online therapy is much more convenient for people who live busy lives.

 Psychologists may not be as accessible in smaller towns or rural areas.
-Online therapy is accessible for majority of the population.
+Online therapy is accessible for the majority of the population.
 All you need is a computer and an internet connection for therapy in your own home!

 For those who live rurally, online therapy provides a solution.